nbrooksc/jekyll-now/_posts/2017-7-9-Reconciliation.md

 ```

-3. Use the Report ID that you received in step 2 to Access the Report
+Three - Use the Report ID that you received in step 2 to Access the Report

 ```php
 $param['Action'] = 'GetReport';